D1360VB/personal-blog-website/README.md

 <div align="center">

-# SimpleBlog - A Blog Website
+# D1360VB - A Blog/Portfolio Website

-SimpleBlog is a completely responsive personal blog website that is compatible with all mobile devices, has Dark and light themes, and is built using HTML, CSS, and JavaScript.
+Responsive personal blog website that is compatible with all mobile devices, has Dark and light themes, and is built using HTML, CSS, and JavaScript.

- <a href="https://codingstella.github.io/personal-blog-website/"><strong>➥ Live Demo</strong></a>
+ <a href="https://d1360vb.github.io/personal-blog-website/index.html"><strong>➥ Deployed site</strong></a>

  </div>

-## License

-This project is **free to use** and does not contains any license and Don't Forget to give credit.